 Each color temperature has an aesthetic and energetic effect on a room.
 When deciding the best color temperature for each room in your home, most recommendations result from the mood or ambiance you'd like to create.

-Generally speaking, cooler color temperature promote alertness, while the lower, warmer color temperatures promote feelings of warmth and coziness.
+Pro tip: cooler color temperatures promote energy + alertness, while warmer color temperatures promote feelings of rest + coziness.